mesosphere/marathon/docs/docs/ports.md

   },
 ```

 In this case, Marathon will randomly allocate host ports and map these to ports `80`, `443` and `4000` respectively.
-It's important to note that the `$PORT` variables refer to the host ports.
+The `$PORT` variables refer to the host ports.
 In this case, `$PORT0` will be set to the value of `hostPort` for the first mapping and so on.

 ##### Specifying Protocol